AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/quickstart.md

 - An Adobe Express account (use an existing Adobe ID or simply create one for free).

 ### Add-on CLI
 The **add-on CLI (Command Line Interface) is required for add-on development**, and allows you to create and host Adobe Express add-ons directly from your local machine.
-Currently, however, the CLI is offered on a wait list only basis.
-Please fill in and submit [this wait list form](https://adobe.com/go/express-developer) if you're interested in developing add-ons.

 ## Step 1: Create your add-on project
 Open your terminal and run the following command: